-- d.
-Technical Security and Support: The security of personal information is protected in the conduct of assessments and evaluations and in the dissemination of results through the password protected learning management system coordinated by the CTL, under the license of the Alabama Community College System (ACCS).
-Refer to the Technology Services and Network Access Policy for procedures regarding User Access/Password Assignment and Confidentiality are documented in the. - e.
+d.
 Facilities and Finances: For all courses, including distance learning courses, all students have access to the College's learning management system.
 LMS support is coordinated by the CTL, under the direction of the Alabama Community College System (ACCS) who licenses 24/7 support access to the learning management system for employees and students to receive assistance with learning management technical support issues.
-In the event that a student does not have adequate Internet access from their home and lives within the College's service area, the College is equipped to provide access to course curriculum from any of the College's locations.
+In the event that a student does not have adequate Internet access from their home and lives within the College's service area, the student may access their courses from any of the College's locations.